-We have compiled the accompanying balance sheet of Pioneer Oil and Gas (a corporation) as of December 31, 2013, and the related statements of operations, comprehensive loss, and cash flows for the three month periods ended December 31, 2013 and 2012.
+We have compiled the accompanying balance sheet of Pioneer Oil and Gas (a corporation) as of March 31, 2015, and the related statements of operations and comprehensive loss for the three and six month periods ended March 31, 2015 and 2014, and the related statements of cash flows for the six month periods ended March 31, 2015 and 2014.
 We have not audited or reviewed the accompanying financial statements and, accordingly, do not express an opinion or provide any assurance about whether the financial statements are in accordance with accounting principles generally accepted in the United States of America.